 In 2006, five years after its initial closure, the Old Cottage Hospital reopened as the Julia Ann Walsh Center.
 The BBCHHC had successfully repurposed one-third of the building, but those first few years were especially difficult financially.
 More difficult still was convincing the local community that the Old Cottage Hospital could still have value.
 "The community thought we were crazy for taking over the Old Cottage Hospital", recalled Cranston.
 Cranston mused how even the caretaker announced, "It should be bulled into the ground!", despite all his hard work to keep the building in good repair.
-Unlike its initial construction, which saw droves of local people come together to build the Old Cottage Hospital, the task of transforming it into a community-based social enterprise was, for the most part, not well understood at the local level.
+Unlike its initial construction, which saw droves of local people come together to build it, the task of transforming the Old Cottage Hospital into a community-based social enterprise was, for the most part, not well understood at the local level.

 In 2007, there came a shift.
 It was the launch of Trails, Tales and Tunes, a 10-day festival of music, storytelling, and activities in Norris Point.
 It was during the event that board member Wilton had the idea to create a temporary community radio station to accompany the festival activities.
 Wilton wasn't in broadcasting nor had he ever launched a radio station, but he felt compelled by the idea and with help of fellow community leader, Fred Campbell, took on the challenge.
 They used the former women's ward as a festival radio studio.
-They outfitted the space with equipment and some comfortable chairs and launched what would later become the Voice of Bonne Bay (VOBB) community radio station.
+They outfitted the space with equipment and some comfortable chairs and launched what would become the Voice of Bonne Bay (VOBB) community radio station.

 Residents began to trickle into the studio and onto the airwaves.
-In addition to broadcasting the activities of the festival, VOBB interviewed prominent community members to discuss current events and invited local seniors to share stories from the past.
-It was a turning point for the
+In addition to broadcasting the activities of the festival, VOBB interviewed prominent community members to discuss current events, and invited local seniors to share stories from the past.
+It was a turning point for the BBCHHC.
+As the community gathered in the VOBB studio and tuned in to the station from home, they heard their own stories reflected back in the voices of their neighbours (convey compelling stories).
+The community realized that the transformation of the Old Cottage Hospital into a community-based social enterprise was, indeed, about them and for them.